Call for current price...864-320-0619 or 864-244-1485

 We pay competitive prices and pay IMMEDIATELY upon receipt and material/weight verification.

-We reimburse priority mail cost on packages over 40 pounds.
+We reimburse $11 of priority mail cost on packages over 40 pounds.

 Tungsten Carbide cutting tools, introduced to metal cutting in the 1930s and 1940s have become and has remained the predominant material for metal cutting.
 Though it has always been possible to reclaim the tungsten it was not always a popular practice.
 Reclamation of carbide and scrap carbide has become more and more popular.
 Today approximately 40% of new material is produced from reclaimed scrap carbide.
 Scrap carbide in all forms are recyclable.
 The most popular scrap carbide is in the form used in the metalworking manufacturing process.
 Scrap carbide inserts and scrap carbide round tools; drills, end mills etc provide the largest percentage of reclaimable material.
 Scrap carbide from the wood working industry also provide a portion in the form of saw tips, planner knives and molding/shaper cutters.
 The primary metals industry also uses carbide in the form of rolls, slitter knives, dies and wear parts in other metal forming functions.
 Scrap carbide will continue to be a growing source for new carbide.